evilsocket/opensnitch/wiki/Why-OpenSnitch-does-not-intercept-application-XXX.md

 **tl;dr**
-- because we don't use eBPF.
+- ~because we don't use eBPF.~ Since commit [dbe7861](https://github.com/evilsocket/opensnitch/commit/9497cf8394a6afb179fd0303a9b046d6259191d5) we use eBPF and almost all the problems we had are now solved.
+There're still some rare corner cases that we need to debug (06/04/2021).

+if eBPF is not used, and Proc or Audit monitor method are used:

-- a process is opening connections too fast (nmap for example, firefox sometimes...).
+- a process is opening connections too fast (nmap for example, firefox sometimes...). [#343](https://github.com/evilsocket/opensnitch/issues/343#issuecomment-813531496)

 - the system has a high load and we're unable to find the process in time.

 - _netlink_ does not return the connection we're querying for, thus we can't search for the PID.